Free Kitchen Hacks eBook

 Looking for a hearty, crowd-pleasing vegetarian dinner?
 This Simple Meatless Lasagna is deliciously filling, feeds the whole family, and requires no meat or eggs.

-With three types of cheese and packed full of vegetables, this meatless pasta dinner is a classic family favorite.
+With three types of cheese and packed full of vegetables, this meatless pasta dinner is a classic family favorite (along with my Vegetable-Loaded Baked Ziti).
 Nothing too fancy here, just a darn good classic that’s sure to bring comfort with each bite.

 baked meatless lasagna garnished with basil